aakashroy91/CountingAPI/README.md

 # CountingAPI

-CountingAPI is a simple Spring Boot-based RESTful service that processes a list of strings and provides endpoints to analyze word patterns.
+CountingAPI is a simple Spring Boot-based RESTful service that processes a list of strings and provides endpoints to analyze word patterns using Spring Boot 3.4.5 and Java 17

 ## Features